prisca2920/alx-system_engineering-devops/0x00-shell_basics/README.md

 moving a file
 deleting a file
 deleting a directory
-moving back to previous directory
+moving back to previous directory displaying list of files